apache/iceberg/site/docs/spec.md

 1. Single-value serialization for lower and upper bounds is detailed in Appendix D.

 2. If sort order ID is missing or unknown, then the order is assumed to be unsorted.
-Only data files and equality delete files could have valid sort orders, and [position deletes](#position-delete-files) are required to be sorted by file and position.
-The manifest should not be written with an order ID for position delete files, and readers must ignore this field for those files.
+Only data files and equality delete files should be written with a non-null order id.
+[Position deletes](#position-delete-files) are required to be sorted by file and position, not a table order, and should set sort order id to null.
+Readers must ignore sort order id for position delete files.

 The `partition` struct stores the tuple of partition values for each file.
 Its type is derived from the partition fields of the partition spec used to write the manifest file.
 In v2, the partition struct's field ids must match the ids from the partition spec.